bondricky/Demiguel_2009/README.md

 # Demiguel_2009
-Basic Portfolio replication for Demiguel 2009
+Basic Portfolio replication for DeMiguel, V., Garlappi, L., & Uppal, R. (2009).
+Optimal versus naive diversification: How inefficient is the 1/N portfolio strategy?.
+The Review of Financial studies, 22(5), 1915-1953.

 Above you can find the data in csv form and python coding for replication of Demiguel 2009.